caraweisman/abSENSE/README.md

 c) The overall probability of a homolog being undetected in each of these species.

 These results will be output to a set of tab-delimited files in a separate directory (by default named with the start time of the analysis; you can specify the name with a command line option, see below).
+Additional information on these output files is below.

-There is also a supplemental visualization script, __Plot_abSENSE.py__, which performs the same analysis as above, but for a single gene at a time, and also produces a visualization of the results (see PAPER CITATION).
+A supplemental visualization script, __Plot_abSENSE.py__, performs the same analysis as above, but for one gene at a time, and also produces a visualization of the results (see PAPER CITATION).
-It is run in the same way as above, except that it also requires specifying which gene in the bitscore input file you wish to analyze.
+It is run in the same way, except that it also requires specifying which single gene in the bitscore input file you wish to analyze.
 To run abSENSE on a given bitscore and distance file, on GENEID contained in the bitscore file, simply type:

 __python abSENSE_plot.py --distfile (NAME OF DISTANCE FILE) --scorefile (NAME OF SCORE FILE) --gene GENEID__